eccentricon/CppKoans/README.markdown

 ## Adding further Koans

 ### To existing episodes

 Just define a new `private void` function without parameters in the bottom section of the episode's header file it should belong to.
 Then go to the implementation file of that episode and implement your new koan.
-Finally add your newly created koan to the `run()` function in the header file of that episode and increase the `num_tests` counter by one (or whatevery amount of koans you added).
+Finally add your newly created koan to the `run()` function in the header file of that episode and increase the `num_tests` counter by one (or whatever number of koans you added).

 ### New episodes